canada-ca/cloud-guardrails-O365/EN/07_Perform-Device-Hardening.md

 ## Key Considerations

+* [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
 * [ ] Use GC managed endpoints and validate that the device is compliant such as requiring a minimum, and supported, operating system version
 * [ ] As per the [ITPIN 2018-03](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/policy-implementation-notices/direction-windows10-desktop-operating-system-migration-configuration.html), when using Windows 10 devices, the Windows 10 GC Minimum version and configuration as specified on the [GC Windows 10 Configuration Baseline](https://gcconnex.gc.ca/groups/profile/12903340/wtd-common-desktop-operating-environment-environnement-dexploitation-commun-des-ordinateurs-de-bureau-des-atmt?language=en#20998653) (accessible only on the Government of Canada network) page must be implemented.
 The GC Minimum configuration standard prescribes Windows 10 configuration standards which are necessary to maintain the security of GC networks and workplace technology devices.